Christian conversion -- point or process?

 - "I will identify with the people of Christ in His church.
 I will live in submission to His

 lordship and church discipline."

-Thus, the point in time when a person acknowledges Christ as Savior may be very specific.
+Thus, when a person acknowledges having embraced Christ as Savior, that may be

 12 steps to Christian Conversion based on the Twelve Steps of Alcoholics

-- We have admitted we are powerless over sin -- that our lives had become
+- We have admitted we are powerless over sin and that our lives have become

 - We came to believe that only a power greater than ourselves could restore us.

 - We decided to turn our will and our lives over to the care of God.

 - We made a searching and no-holds-barred moral inventory of ourselves.